 Roger Stone apologizes to judge for Instagram post: 'My wife is kicking me'

-Former Trump political adviser Roger Stone told a federal judge he was "heartfully sorry" for "a stupid lapse in judgment," after he posted a picture of her on Instagram showing what appeared to be crosshairs in the background.
+Former Trump political adviser Roger Stone told a federal judge during a hearing on Thursday that he was "heartfully sorry" for "a stupid lapse in judgment," after a picture of the judge appeared on his Instagram showing what appeared to be crosshairs in the background.

 Judge Amy Berman Jackson of the federal court for the District of Columbia issued a limited gag order in Stone's obstruction and false statements case last week, preventing Stone from discussing the case near the courthouse.
 Stone was being questioned Thursday by Jackson and government lawyers as to why Jackson should not modify or revoke his bail -- or even impose a full gag order.

+At one point during Thursday's hearing, Stone's lawyer, Bruce Rogow, called the post, "indefensible."
+Jackson replied: "I agree with you there."

+The government is asking for additional restrictions on Stone's ability to talk about this case, while Stone's attorneys are requesting a more detailed court order that still allows Stone to be able to retain his ability to speak publicly about the case.
+A final ruling from Jackson could come within minutes.

-"I am under enormous pressure," Stone said.
+"I am under enormous pressure," Stone testified.
 "I now have TV people saying I will be raped if I go to jail.
 I'm having trouble putting food on the table and paying the rent."
 (Indeed, CNN senior political analyst David Gergen pondered on air Monday if Stone -- whom he called a "dandy" -- would be raped in prison.)

-Stone deleted the Instagram photo, but later posted the same one again, this time without the crosshairs, and slammed the trial in a caption.
+Stone deleted the Instagram photo, but later posted the same one again, this time without the apparent crosshairs, and slammed the trial in a caption.

+In court, Stone said he "didn’t recognize it as a crosshair" and "didn't notice" a crosshair in the image.
+Stone claimed a "volunteer" has selected the image, although Stone acknowledged reviewing the image before it was posted.

 CNN ANALYST PONDERS: WILL STONE BE SUBJECT TO RAPE IN PRISON?

-Jackson reminded Stone that he would be subject to government cross-examination and was under oath.
+Jackson reminded Stone before his testimony that he would be subject to government cross-examination and was under oath.
 Asked whether he understood the picture could be construed as a threat, Stone replied: "I now recognize that. … I can’t rationalize my thinking because I wasn’t thinking, and that’s my fault."

 "I am kicking myself for my own stupidity, but not more than my wife is kicking me," Stone later told Jackson.
 He added that "my consulting business has dried up" and said, "I've exhausted my savings."